c0c0n3/trixie-dotses/install-guides/mactop/apps.md

 * *Input ➲ Virtual Machine ➲ Host Key Combination*: right ⌘
 * *Update ➲ Check for Updates*: off

+###### Note
+On Mojave, the first installation attempt [might fail][vbox-kext] due to KEXT security.
+If it does, go to *System Preferences ➲ Security & Privacy ➲ General* and allow Oracle to load.
+Then run again the above install command.

 On Hold
 -------